gulden-geekbrains/version_control/git_howto.md

 Here is how you can see it in a Terminal.
 The Number of a commit is given in HEX numeral system.
 ![Commits in the log](<Commits in order.png>)</font>

+## <font size = 10>How to Save New Version of the File</font>

+<font size = 4>It is very important to follow the right order of the commands to keep all changes to your file in order.
+Here is the order of actions and commands to follow to get correct understanding.
+Follow it and you will succeed in Version Control.

+1. add some changes to the file
+2. save changes to the file (CTRL+S)
+3. git add name_of_the_file.md
+4. git commit -m "Comment"